HAbitsLab/habits_lab_webpage/README.md

       - To add an image, add a jpg named "featured.jpg" to the directory
       - In the index.md edit content, i.e authors, tags
 2. Can edit existing content by editing the markdown

+3. The publications where generated using code from the "ConvertPublicationsAcademicHugo" directory
+    - All of the publication pdfs are located here
+    - I data from the original habits lab webpage was saved to json.
+This is where tags for publication pages can be changed.

 > REMEMBER TO BUILD WITH `hugo` COMMAND AND PUSH TO SUBMODULE TO DEPLOY CHANGES